hashgraph/did-method/did-method-specification.md

 Hedera DIDs are not required to be registered on the ledger and may be used as unregistered pseudonymous pairwise identifiers.
 However, these identifiers may also be registered on the ledger within a specific appnet and be publicly resolvable or with access restriction defined by appnet owners.

-Every DID document registered on Hedera network MUST contain a public key of type `Ed25519VerificationKey2018` and id `#did-root-key`.
+Every DID document registered on Hedera network MUST contain a public key of id `#did-root-key` and type supported by [DID Specification](https://w3c.github.io/did-core/) (e.g. `Ed25519VerificationKey2018`).
 The `hedera-base58-key` identifier is a base58-encoded SHA-256 hash of this public key.

 #### Method-Specific DID URL Parameters
 There are two method-specific parameters defined in Hedera DID:
-- `fid` - a mandatory parameter that defines an ID of an appent's address book file.
+- `fid` - a mandatory parameter that defines an ID of an appnet's address book file.
 - `tid` - an optional parameter that defines an ID of Hedera Consensus Service topic to which DID document was posted.
 This can be used in case of open and publicly available DID documents to resolve DIDs without the use of appnet services.

 Hedera FileID is a triplet of numbers, e.g. `1.5.34634` represents file number `34634` within realm `5` within shard `1`.